Chapter 3: Challenges for Comparing Net Benefits

 Advantages and Disadvantages of EANB

-Calculating the EANB is a good option for comparing projects with unequal lives as it annualizes the NPV allowing for a per year net social benefit comparison between projects on a per year common metric.
-Therefore, EANB can be used to rank projects and will subsequently provide a consistent decision when comparing projects with unequal lives.
+Calculating the EANB is a good option for comparing projects with unequal lives as it annualizes the NPV, allowing for a per year net social benefit comparison between projects on a per year common metric.
+Therefore, EANB can be used to rank projects and will subsequently allow for consistent decisions to be made when comparing projects with unequal lives.

 The biggest limitation of the EANB method for project comparison is the selection of the discount rate.
 As shown in equation (6), there is an inverse relationship between the discount rate and the discount factor.